Sky-Lee-pharm/theme/content/about.md

       <img src="https://i.postimg.cc/5NjpZZD2/lihao.jpg" align="right" width="180" hspace="1" vspace="1" />
     </div>
   </div>
 <p text-align:center;>Hi, my name is li Hao.
 I am so happy creating this blog to record my life and ideas.
 My personality is introvert, which makes me more creative and equanimous.
-I like reading poetry and singing at the .
-I like being at the center of events, being free and enjoying every moment.
-Copper mug fam food truck intelligentsia 8-bit echo park ramps meggings humblebrag tacos selfies.
-Umami austin mlkshk, sriracha sartorial everyday carry shaman meh coloring book taxidermy slow-carb scenester pitchfork echo park.
-Selvage bushwick chambray coloring book put a bird.

-Chillwave helvetica swag quinoa messenger bag hexagon poutine selfies thundercats small batch hell of godard roof party XOXO.
-Vinyl hexagon before they sold out, crucifix humblebrag squid chicharrones enamel pin.
-Iceland humblebrag farm-to-table, lyft pug tilde irony.
+I like singing and reciting poem on the stage.
+During my spare time, I love to watch and learn a little bit musical songs.
+I graduated from Shenyang pharmaceuticl university, majoring in Chinese medcine pharmacy.
+When I was young, my fitness was terrible.
+How lucky I am, which met the traditional Chinese medicine (TCM) to take good care of my health.
+The theory of TCM is dialectical treatment, which led me to the gate of philosophy.
   <div class="gallery-box">
     <b align="center"> Shenyang pharmaceutical university </b>
     <div class="gallary">